-Lamarr’s passion for invention wasn’t portrayed in her film persona.
+Seemingly, Lamarr’s passion for invention wasn’t portrayed in her film persona.
 But behind closed doors, she worked with composer George Antheil on various projects.
-The reason why most people don’t know this side of Hedy Lamarr is because her ghost-written autobiography doesn’t include any information about her inventions, according to the Smithsonian Magazine.
+The reason why most people don’t know this side of Hedy Lamarr, perhaps, is because her ghost-written autobiography doesn’t include any information about her inventions.

-Lamarr invented “frequency hopping” during the beginning of World War II.
+Lamarr invented frequency hopping during the beginning of World War II.
 According to Antheil, although he created the model, the design came entirely from Lamarr.
-With this new technology, Lamarr figured out how to block enemy ships from jamming torpedo guidance signals, which thus stopped the enemy from locating and blocking a message before it moved to another frequency.
+With this new technology, Lamarr figured out how to block enemy ships from jamming torpedo guidance signals, which consequently stopped the enemy from locating and blocking a message before it moved to another frequency.

 9. Sheila Michaels (1939–2017)

 Although ‘Ms.’ was around since the early 1900s, it didn’t truly become widespread until the late 1960s.
-A New York Times article describes how one day, Sheila Michaels glimpsed at her neighbor’s mail (which was a Marxist publication) and saw that it addressed her as ‘Ms.” This spurred Sheila’s idea, and later, in 1969, Michaels introduced the term when she was featured on a New York radio station.
+A New York Times article describes how one day, Sheila Michaels glimpsed at her neighbor’s mail (which was a Marxist publication) and saw that it addressed her as ‘Ms.” This spurred Sheila to come up with an idea.
+Later, in 1969, Michaels introduced ‘Ms.’ when she was featured on a New York radio station.

-The term reached activist Gloria Steinem, who was in need of a name for her new feminist newspaper; when the paper debuted, it had the title, Ms. After this, the word grew majorly in popularity and became a widespread and accepted title for women.
+The term eventually reached activist Gloria Steinem, who was in need of a name for her new feminist newspaper.
+When the paper debuted, it was titled Ms. After this, the word grew majorly in popularity and became a widely accepted title for women.